enterprise-org-3/verademo/README.md

 d
 ### :information_source: Notice
 d
 This project is intentionally vulnerable!
 It contains known vulnerfabilities and security errors in its code and is meantd as an example project for software security scanning tools such as Veracode.
-Please do not report vulnerabilitiesf in this project; the odds are thfffey’re there on purpose :) .dddxsss
+Please do not report vulnerabilitiesf in this project; the odds are thfffey’re there on purpose :) .dddxsssd

 ## Aboutd